 Remember that Apple still needs you to buy their future products and your data gives them insights into the best way to sell to you.
 Apple is also competing against companies like Facebook and Google for data collection.
 Because data means big revenue.
 Apple is even going after Google Earth with its Apple Vans.

 Now consider this.
 In order for the Federal Government to collect your information, it has to go through a very painful process to get to acquire it (Constitutionally or otherwise).
 Coordination with multiple Government Agencies must be completed, and unfortunately, coordination is not something the Federal Government is known for.
 The Federal Government has to file for warrants to either get your information from a database or to physically access your information.

 Remember that I previously mentioned that Apple collects on you in ways the Federal Government could only dream about?
 Not only does Apple not have to get a warrant to collect on you, you legally consent to allow them to do it.
 And the best part?
 You pay them money to do it.

 I often wonder if the Federal Government produced a smartphone that had the latest and sleekest technology available, and it became the trendiest phone to have if the American people would even care if the Government was collecting on them.
 Because Apple, Facebook, Google, and all the other major tech companies are making billions of dollars by collecting as much about you as they can—yet very few people even seem to take notice, or to care.

 If you are using the internet, knowingly or unknowingly, you have agreed to allow various companies collect on you.
 If you’re worried about the Federal Government collecting on you, or even worried about Apple collecting on you—Don’t.
 Just know one of the two is watching, and ultimately, if you’re not doing anything wrong, you don’t have anything to worry about.
 I realize that isn’t the response that people on either side of the argument want to read, but it’s the internet, and that’s how this place works.

-This article was first published in The Havok Journal on 2 March 2016.
+This first appeared in The Havok Journal March 2, 2016.